William Law: Mysticism

 After seven years of silence, Law further explored Böhme's ideas in The Spirit of Prayer (1749–1750), followed by The Way to Divine Knowledge (1752) and The Spirit of Love (1752–1754).
 He worked on a new translation of Böhme's works, for which The Way to Divine Knowledge had been the preparation.
 Samuel Richardson had been involved in the printing of some of Law's works, e.g. A Practical Treatise upon Christian Perfection (second edition of 1728), and The Way to Divine Knowledge (1752), since Law's publishers William and John Innys worked closely with Samuel Richardson.

 Title page of the Johann Georg Gichtel (1638–1710) edition of 1682, printed in Amsterdam.

 Law had taught himself the "High Dutch Language" to be able to read the original text of the "blessed Jacob".
 He owned a quarto edition of 1715, which had been carefully printed from the Johann Georg Gichtel edition of 1682, printed in Amsterdam where Gichtel (1638–1710) lived and worked.

 After the death of both Law and Richardson in 1761, Law's friends George Ward and Thomas Langcake published a four-volume version of the works of Jakob Böhme between 1764 and 1781.
 It was paid for by Elizabeth Hutcheson.
 This version became known as the "Law-edition of Böhme", even though Law had never found the time to contribute to this new edition.
 As a result of this, it was ultimately based on the original translations made by John Ellistone and John Sparrow between 1645 and 1662, with only a few changes.
 This edition was greatly admired by Samuel Taylor Coleridge and William Blake.
 Law had found some illustrations made by the German early Böhme exegetist Dionysius Andreas Freher (1649–1728), which had been included in this edition.
 Upon seeing these symbolic drawings, Blake said during a dinner party in 1825 "Michel Angelo could not have surpassed them".

+Law served as Edward Gibbon's father's tutor, and his aunt's spiritual advisor.
+Law died at Gibbon's aunt's home.
+In his Autobiography, Edward Gibbon evaluates Law in these terms: